The-Known-Galaxy/archives/sith/foremost_of_the_order/darth_havok/darth_havok.md

 After some time however, Havok sought a change of both pace and scenery.
 In October of 2021, not long after Vermened had become the Dark Lord of the Sith, he joined The Sith Order and was initially granted a place within the Sphere of Laws and Justice as both a Darth and a member of the Inner Council.
-Serving under ArgusOtto, Havok went on to lay the foundations of the sphere alongside him until ArgusOtto’s unfortunate retirement.
+Serving under ArgusOtto, Havok went on to lay the foundations of the sphere alongside him until ArgusOttoâ€™s unfortunate retirement.
 But with this came opportunity, as Havok then ascended to the Dark Council and became the new Overlord of the sphere.

 Havok built the sphere from the ground up, drafting the Doctrine of The Sith and creating the laws of our order which are still very much in use today.